A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Results

 To gauge the accuracy of the retrieval of the number of states for multi-state quantum dots, we simulated quantum dot data with power-law distributed ($\alpha=1.5$) switching events, assuming switching between from $\tilde{m_0}=2$ to 10 equally likely levels, where we assumed intensity levels to be assigned to segments randomly, and where we assumed levels for simplicity evenly spaced from dark to bright.
 Lastly, all segments were reassigned an intensity according to Poisson statistics.
 In other words, we added shot noise.

 For many random realizations with different $m_0$ and $\langle N \rangle$ we determine the most likely number of states $m_r$ ($\text{BIC}(m_r) = \text{max}(\text{BIC})$) according to the clustering algorithm, and construct histograms of outcomes.
 The total photon budget is set by the product of assumed record length and the mean count rates of the different levels.
 The outcome of these calculations are shown in {Figure~\ref{fig:sim_grouping_likelihood}(B-E)}, where each panel corresponds to a different photon budget.
 A plot with only diagonal entries signifies that the number of levels retrieved by the clustering algorithm always correspond to the number of levels assumed, so $m_r=m_0$.
 At high photon budgets {(Figures~\ref{fig:sim_grouping_likelihood}D,~E)}, the retrieval of the number of states is indeed robust, even for simulated dots that switch between as many as 10 intensity levels.
 At low total photon budgets {(Figures~\ref{fig:sim_grouping_likelihood}B,~C)}, we see that $m_r$ is often underestimated.
 This signifies that there is high uncertainty due to shot noise in the assigned intensity levels, so that levels can not be discriminated within the photon budget.
+It is remarkable that at photon budgets of $10^6$ photons, as many as 10 intensity levels can be robustly discerned even though the smallest contrast between levels is as small as 10\% in intensity in view of Fig. \ref{fig:sim_likelihoods_detect}, where it is evident that detecting changepoints for small intensity jumps is difficult.
+Here, however, one should realize that in contrast to Fig. \ref{fig:sim_likelihoods_detect}C, where single small-contrast changepoints are studied, here many levels are visited in a random order.
+Thus the correct detection of small level differences is not reliant on the detection of small changepoint contrasts, but on having sufficient photon statistics to resolve the segment count rates of already identified segments.
+As a secondary metric, additional to the BIC, is in how the clustering algorithm assigns occupancy to the levels.
+The clustering algorithm assigns to each data segment the most likely intensity level that it was drawn from.
+Occupancy is a metric for how often each of the $\nG$ levels available to the algorithm is actually visited by the measured intensity sequence.
+We find that if one allows the clustering algorithm to use more levels than originally used to synthesize the quantum dot data ($\nG > m_0 $), the additional levels take essentially no occupancy.
+We show this in {Figure~\ref{fig:sim_timetrace}D} for an example of a dot assumed to have four intensity levels with a total photon count of $5\times 10^5$.
+As soon as additional states ($m\geq 5$) are offered to the grouping algorithm, these additional states take no occupancy and do not change the distribution of segments over the states found at the correct $m$.
+Thus we confirm again that the grouping algorithm does not over-estimate the number of states.